akorpioj/GenePanelCombine/docs/GOOGLE_CLOUD_POSTGRESQL_SETUP.md

 ## Overview

-This guide provides step-by-step instructions for setting up and configuring the Google Cloud PostgreSQL database for the GenePanelCombine application.
+This guide provides step-by-step instructions for setting up and configuring the Google Cloud PostgreSQL database for the PanelMerge application.

 ## Current Database Configuration